-The Financial Industry Regulatory Authority (FINRA) is an agency that delivers auditing and regulation enforcing services to the financial industry.
-Though they are not a government entity, they do work closely with SEC (US Securities and Exchange Commission) and enforce those regulations as well as their own.
+The Financial Industry Regulatory Authority (FINRA) is an independent agency that delivers auditing and regulation enforcing services to the financial industry.
+Though they are not a government entity, they do work closely with SEC (US Securities and Exchange Commission) and enforce those important regulations as well as their own.

 Who will come under FINRA Scrutiny?